 The bottom line is, of course, you want everyone to have an amazing time at your wedding day celebrations, and who sits with whom at the reception is a big part of that equation.
 With so much riding on the outcome, we totally understand how working on your wedding seating chart template can be more than just a little nerve-racking.

 But before what's supposed to be an organized process turns into a wall full of color-coded Post-it Note chaos, let's take a deep breath and pause for a moment.
 This is the 21st Century after all, and there are some pretty fantastic (and totally free!) digital seating chart tools and resources out there that can help you streamline the process, allowing you to move guests around from table to table with ease, and even designing the space you're working with digitally based on specs from your venue.
 These digital options produce easily sharable results, ensuring everyone from your venue and vendors to key family members are on the same page.

 Here are five of our favorite wedding seating chart makers, none of which will require even a single cent of your wedding budget.

-By using the drag-and-drop seating chart, you can customize a seating plan and choose table shapes as well as keep track of your RSVPs all in one place.
+By using the drag-and-drop seating chart tool offered by WeddingWire, you can customize a seating plan and choose table shapes, as well as keep track of your RSVPs, all in one place.
 Plus, the site allows you to easily share your fancy new digital wedding seating chart template once it's complete.
-You can print, export or email your floor plan to your venue (as well as your parents) so everyone is looped in on the arrangement.
+You can print, export, or email your floor plan to your venue (as well as your parents) so everyone is looped in on the arrangement.
 You can also find this tool in an app version for download in both the App Store and Google Play.

-For those of you that prefer working with a spreadsheet, Style Me Pretty created an excellent, color-coded seating chart template that you can save to Google Drive.
-It doesn't have drag and drop functionality, but nonetheless it's extremely simple to use (especially for those who love Excel and Google Sheets!).
+For those of you that prefer working with a spreadsheet, Style Me Pretty has shared an excellent, color-coded seating chart template that you can save to Google Drive.
+It doesn't have drag and drop functionality, but nonetheless it's extremely simple to use—especially for those who love Excel and Google Sheets!